moven/jobs/README.md

 ## How to Apply

 Send your resume to `jobs@moven.com`.
-We'ed love a cover letter, but we hate writing them too, so it's okay to just skip it.
+We would love a cover letter, but we hate writing them too, so it's okay to just skip it.
+Bonus points for fooling us with ChatGPT.
 Job title in the subject, unless you want to be considered for the assistant lab rat position in the toxicology testing department.